Solar : Under construction

 Discover more

-Read on to discover the plans and wide range of social, economic and environmental benefits Barnsdale Solar Park could bring to the local community, while supporting the UK’s transition to renewable energy.
+Read on to discover the plans and wide range of social, economic and environmental benefits Barnsdale Solar Park will bring to the local community, while supporting a just transition to renewable energy that is fair and inclusive for everyone.

 Project Plan